EleanorRJ/MkccJJOChallenge/README.md

 # JJO Challenge
-Create to the best of your ability, the given web page
+Create, to the best of your ability, the given web page

 Challenge set by Milton Keynes Codacademy Chapter
 To be presented on 24th Feb